BBC Two Wales

-BBC Two Wales is the national variation of BBC Two for BBC Cymru Wales.
+BBC Two Wales is a Welsh free-to-air television channel owned and operated by BBC Cymru Wales as a variation of the BBC Two network.
 It is broadcast from Central Square in Cardiff with live continuity provided by a team of announcer/directors.
 The channel opts out from the main BBC Two schedule.

 From 5 November 2001 until 2 January 2009, BBC Two Wales was the name of the analogue service broadcasting to Wales, and was the brand used on the digital service outside the broadcasting hours used by BBC 2W.
 BBC 2W was the sister channel to BBC Two Wales, until the digital switchover saw the end of analogue broadcasts in Wales.
 The specific BBC 2W service was closed down and the BBC Two Wales brand used.

+History

+BBC2 had extended its coverage to Wales on 12 September 1965.
+To mark the occasion, the channel broadcast BBC-2 Comes to Wales to introduce the service, featuring the Secretary of State for Wales James Griffiths, the Lord Mayor of Cardiff, the Deputy Mayor of Newport, Chairman of the Broadcasting Council for Wales Professor Glanmor Williams, BBC2's controller David Attenborough and BBC2 Wales' Alun Oldfield-Davies.

+During the plan to introduce a dedicated Welsh-language television channel, which would eventually become S4C, plans were made in 1980 to move BBC Welsh-language programming to BBC2.
+The BBC thought the idea was unviable, as its schedule was not designed to receive a consistent series of opt-out slots for regions and nations, and the only programme with a fixed starting slot started at 9pm.
+This meant that there was no set time to leave the opt-out programming and easily rejoin the BBC2 network feed from London.
+This would also lead to the loss of certain programmes, including sporting events, and a dedicated teatime children's slot would disrupt the sport output the channel had at the time, if available in the timeslot.

 Programming

 Programming is much the same as BBC Two, with the exception of some Welsh-oriented programming.
 Frequently, schedules are changed as a result of an additional programme being inserted and other programmes seen on the BBC Two network being delayed until a slot becomes available.

 Presentation is parallel to that of BBC Two itself, with BBC Two Wales sharing the same idents and channel design.
 The primary addition is the word 'Wales' under the BBC Two logo inside the box.